 - Scroll down and tap on Books.

 - Again scroll down and turn off Reading Goals.

 That’s all, friends!

 Books are unarguably our best friends as they never betray us.
 So, keep reading them on your iPhone and iPad.
 Set new goals every day, every year.
 In the process of reading books, you will create new reading streaks and records.

 - How to Make iBooks Read Aloud To You

-- Change Format and Adjust Text in Books on iPhone and iPad
+- Change Format and Adjust Text in Books on iPhone

 - How to Sync Books Between Mac and iPhone or iPad